 TRULY SCRUMPTIOUS NURSERY Administration of Medicine Policy

-Truly Scrumptious Early Years Nurserie places the child’s well-being at the very core of the ethos of the setting.
-Staffs are paediatric first aid trained but it is not a compulsory part of their job to administer medicine, and we respect the agreement and decision made by each individual member of staff.
+Truly Scrumptious Early Years Nursery places the child’s well-being at the very core of the ethos of the setting.
+Staff are paediatric first aid trained but it is not a compulsory part of their job to administer medicine, and we respect the agreement and decision made by each individual member of staff.
 There will, however, always be staff wiling to administer medicine on site, and for any clarification of this matter please check with the Manager.

 It is our aim to safeguard and maintain the well-being of all children within the Nursery and the staff who look after them.
-Truly Scrumptious Early Year’s Nursery works in partnership with parents and information sharing in this area is vital so that staff respect and are aware of cultural, ethical or religious reasons which may relate directly to the administration of medicine.
+Truly Scrumptious Early Year’s Nursery works in partnership with parents and information sharing in this area is vital so that staff respect and are aware of cultural, ethical, or religious reasons which may relate directly to the administration of medicine.

 Staff will be asked to attend training to meet specific needs concerning administration of medicine, or other health related matters.

-Staff will sign a consent form to say they are willing to administer medicine.
 The Nursery Manager will make parents aware of any changes in information.

 The Nursery Managers will monitor staff to ensure the procedures are being carried out, and that they are clear to all.
 Staff will be asked to feedback at meetings any areas of concern or to identify training needs that they may.